Udit365/MATLAB-Essentials/MATLAB_Basics/Vectorization.md

   prediction = prediction + ( theta(j) * x(j) );
 end
 ```
-The vectorized impplementation of the above code would be :
+The vectorized implementation of the above code would be :

 ```MATLAB
 prediction = theta' * x